 We aim to answer those and other commonly asked questions about post-concussion syndrome sleep and recovery in this post.
 Here’s a cheat sheet to what we’ll cover:

 - What kind of sleep problems you can experience after a concussion

 - How sleep works (and what from a concussion might affect your sleep)

 - What concussion treatment options there are for sleep difficulties

 - Whether you should take medication to help you sleep

-Note: If you’re experiencing sleep-related problems and other symptoms that won’t go away after a head injury, we can help.
+If you’re experiencing sleep-related problems and other symptoms that won’t go away after a head injury, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.